 Grab a Snack (or ice cap) at Tim Hortons

 No trip in Canada is complete without a stop at Tim Hortons.
 My favourite thing to get is an ice cap, which is basically a slushy coffee drink.
-Another favourite are their donuts and timbits – you can’t go wrong with these!
+Another favorite is their donuts and Timbits – you can’t go wrong with these!

 Cost: Around $2 – $4 CAD for a drink or pastry!

 The Hoodoos Trail